secureworks/dalton/README.rst

      when the author was new to Python, never having written any Python code before other than tweaking a few lines of code in existing projects, and unaware of Python's object-oriented support.
-While such code could be cleaned up and refactored, a lot of it was left as is since it already worked and it was decided that time and effort should be spent elsewhere.
+While such code could be cleaned up and refactored, a lot of it was left as-is since it already worked and it was decided that time and effort should be spent elsewhere.
-     Additionally, the Dalton Agent code was originally written to run on restricted/custom sytems that only had Python 2.4 support and couldn't use non-standard libraries.
+     Additionally, the Dalton Agent code was originally written to run on restricted/custom systems that only had Python 2.4 support and couldn't use non-standard libraries.
 This is especially noticable (painful?) with the use of urllib2 instead of urllib3 or Requests.
 Therefore, if you do review the code, it is reqeusted that you approach it with charity.